Amari Williams

 Amari Williams (born 28 January 2002) is a British professional basketball player for the Boston Celtics of the National Basketball Association (NBA), on a two-way contract with the Maine Celtics of the NBA G League.

 He played college basketball for the Drexel Dragons and the Kentucky Wildcats.
 Williams was selected by the Orlando Magic with the 46th overall pick in the second round of the 2025 NBA draft, but was immediately traded to the Celtics.

 Early life

-Williams grew up in Nottingham, England and initially attended Trinity School, Nottingham.
+Williams grew up in Nottingham, England and initially attended Trinity School, Nottingham. and played for his local team the Mansfield Giants.
 He transferred to Myerscough College when he was 16 years old.
 Williams primarily played football when growing up.

 College career

+Drexel

 Williams began his college career with the Drexel Dragons.
 He was named the Colonial Athletic Association (CAA) Defensive Player of the Year and third-team all-conference as a sophomore.
 Williams repeated as CAA Defensive Player of the Year and was named first-team all-conference while averaging 13.7 points, 8.8 rebounds, and 2.2 blocks per game.
 As a senior, Williams averaged 12.2 points, 7.8 rebounds, and 1.8 blocks per game and was named the CAA Defensive Player of the Year for a third straight season.
 After the end of the season, Williams decided to utilize the extra year of eligibility granted to college athletes who played in the 2020–2021 season due to the COVID-19 pandemic and entered the NCAA transfer portal.

+Kentucky

 Williams transferred to Kentucky.
-He averaged 10.9 points, 8.5 rebounds, 3.2 assists, and 1.2 blocks per game.
+He averaged 10.9 points, 8.5 rebounds, 3.2 assists, and 1.2 blocks per game while starting in all 36 games he appeared in.
+In 2025, his Wildcats finished with a 24-12 record.
+Williams' collegiate career ended with Kentucky's 78-65 loss to Tennessee in the 2025 NCAA tournament Sweet 16.

 Professional career

+Boston Celtics

 Williams was selected in the second round of the 2025 NBA draft with the 46th pick by the Orlando Magic and traded to the Boston Celtics.
+He participated in the 2025 NBA Summer League for the Celtics.

 On August 15, 2025, Boston Celtics announced that they had signed Williams to two-way contract.
+On February 5, 2026, Boston signed Williams to a two-year, $2.7 million standard contract.
+He made 22 appearances (including two starts) for Boston during the 2025–26 NBA season, recording averages of 1.4 points, 1.8 rebounds, and 0.5 assists.

+On June 29, 2026, it was reported that Williams' standard contract team option was being declined by Boston.
+On July 2, the Celtics signed Williams to a new two-way contract.
+Williams participated in the 2026 NBA Summer League as a member of the Celtics.